Music

 Singers, jazz lovers, or traditional band musicians can all find a place at the college, taking classes, joining an ensemble or just learning from private lessons.
 Music ensembles are open to both students and community members.

-Music performances take place at the La Plata Campus, Fine Arts Center, Brad and Linda Gottfried Theater, except where indicated.
+Music performances take place at the La Plata Campus, Hank Willoughby Foundation Center for the Arts (FA Building), Brad and Linda Gottfried Theater, except where indicated.
 Tickets are $5 unless otherwise noted.

 CSM Ensembles